 Companies are different and every company has a unique set of product management processes.
 It’s hard to create a tool that fits many companies in fact.
 There are two polar ways to attack the problem:

 - Create a specialized tool and add some customization options

 - Create a generic tool and add some specialized features

 Productboard follows the first option.
 It has some customizability built-in, but not so much in fact.
 You can turn on and off some modules, like Portal or Feedback management.
 You can customize states for Features and prioritization scoring system.
 And that is basically it.
 There is no way to add new entities, like User Stories or Bugs.
 There is no way to reflect company structure like Department → Teams.
 There is no way to add Key Results to Objectives.

 💪 Fibery follows the second option.
-It’s a LEGO, so you can create your own Apps and fine-tune them to your needs.
+It’s a LEGO, so you can create your own Spaces and fine-tune them to your needs.
 You can add custom Types (Epics, Sprints, Departments, Teams, etc).
 You can connect them as you wish.
 You can add or remove fields to any Type.
 You can create custom Views to visualize information as a Board, Table, Timeline, Calendar, or Report.
-You can create product marketing app, team retrospective app, CRM app, project management app, etc.
+You can create product marketing space, team retrospective space, CRM space, project management space, etc.

 Extensive customizability comes with a cost — Fibery is not so easy to grasp.
 When everything is hardcoded you have to learn the structure once and get used to it.
 When everything is flexible you can change the structure and the learning process never stops.